 My performances took place a few days after and I had hoped he would show up but I never saw him again.

 Memories of fragments of his stories has often popped up during the three years that has passed but I did not manage to catch his words on paper.
-Recently I read Robert Smithson´s text Incidents of mirror-travel in the Yucatan from his Collected Writings, and while reading the opening lines, I heard an echo of the other Robert´s voice.
-So I borrowed Robert Smithson´s words and placed them in the mouth of a reimagined, reenacted Robert.
+Recently I read Robert Smithson´s text Incidents of mirror-travel in the Yucatan from his Collected Writings.
+While reading the opening lines, I heard an echo of the other Robert´s voice.
+So I borrowed Robert Smithson´s words and a fragment of Tacita Dean text on Smithson and placed them in the mouth of a reimagined, reenacted Robert.

 Many thanks to Robert, Remo, Dean and Robert.